 Urban mobility: solving mobility challenges of our cities, EIT Urban Mobility, and

-Manufacturing: strengthen the competitiveness of the EU’s manufacturing industry, EIT Manufacturing.
+Manufacturing: strengthen the competitiveness of the EU’s manufacturing industry,.

 They offer a wide range of innovation and entrepreneurship activities.
 This includes education courses that combine technical skills with entrepreneurial ones, business creation and acceleration services, and innovation-driven research projects.